appliedbinf/el_gato/README.md

   --verbose, -v         Print what the script is doing (default: False) --header, -e          Include column headers in the output table (default: False) --length LENGTH, -l LENGTH
-                        Specify the BLAST hit lenght threshold for
+                        Specify the BLAST hit length threshold for
                         identifying multiple loci in an assembly
                         (default: 0.3)
+--sequence SEQUENCE, -s SEQUENCE
+                        Specify the BLAST hit percent identity threshold  for identifying multiple loci in an assembly
+                        (default: 95.0)

   --sequence SEQUENCE, -q SEQUENCE
                         Specify the BLAST hit percent identity threshold  for identifying multiple loci in assembly (default: 95.0)
 ```